 Libertarianism is a stupid set of ideas – to call it a philosophy would confer on it a veneer of legitimacy, respectability, and sophistication that it does not deserve – that has much in common with the selfishness which all children exhibit when they are young because they do not understand that other people have desires, needs, and feelings that are just as important as their own.
 In the libertarians’ case, they fail to see that people who live in societies depend in innumerable ways on each other for their survival, health, physical comfort, financial success, and growth and development as human beings, as well as on the many services that are provided by the government.
 The only thing which these selfish individuals have gained by growing older is, instead of the maturity and wisdom that come with age, the intellectual ability to defend their childish selfishness so that a great many people have been taken in by their completely spurious arguments.

-From a search on the Internet, it appears that these salary figures are a little off.
+From a search on the Internet, it appears that these salary figures are slightly inaccurate.
 According to Wikipedia, Jordan was paid $33 million in his final year with the Chicago Bulls, which was the 1997-98 season, while Wilt Chamberlain was paid $250,000 in his last year playing for Philadelphia, and then received a contract to play for Los Angeles which was worth $250,000 per year after taxes.
 However, these discrepancies do not change the fact that, in nominal monetary values, Michael Jordan was paid more than 100 times the amount that Wilt Chamberlain was paid for playing basketball in the NBA.